Division of Spine Surgery

-The division’s Spine Research Center is highly active and prestigious, producing more than 100 peer-reviewed journal publications and 150 presentations per year at national and international meetings during the 2015–16 and 2016–17 academic years.
-Investigators undertake biomechanical, clinical, and outcomes-based research in the fields of adult and pediatric spinal deformity, minimally invasive surgery, single position anterior/posterior procedures, and cervical and lumbar degenerative spinal disorders.
+The division’s Spine Research Center is highly active and prestigious, producing more than 250 abstract presentations at national and international meetings during the 2019–20 and 2020–21 academic years.
+Investigators undertake clinical and outcomes-based research in the fields of adult and pediatric spinal deformity, minimally invasive surgery, single position anterior/posterior procedures, and cervical and lumbar degenerative spinal disorders.

-The center is a member of two major multicenter study groups: the International Spine Study Group, which focuses on adult spinal deformity; the Harms Study Group, which focuses on pediatric scoliosis; and the Pediatric Spine Study Group, which focuses on pediatric spinal deformity.
+The center is a member of three international multicenter study groups: the International Spine Study Group, which focuses on complex adult spinal deformity; the Harms Study Group, which focuses on pediatric scoliosis; and the Pediatric Spine Study Group, which focuses on pediatric chest and spinal deformities.

-In addition, the center has been a major contributor to several pivotal multicenter trials and humanitarian use device applications such as the Spine Patient Outcome Research Trial, the Pfizer STRIVE (Staphylococcus aureus Surgical Inpatient Vaccine Efficacy) Trial (phase 2), the Cervical and Lumbar ProDisc U.S. Food and Drug Administration (FDA) Investigational Device Exemption (IDE) Trial, the Centinel Spine ProDisc C Vivo and ProDisc C SK versus Mobi-C Investigational Device Exemption (IDE) Trial, and the Humanitarian Use Device (HUD) for Zimmer Biomet’s Tether.
+In addition, the center has been a major contributor to several pivotal multicenter trials and humanitarian use device applications such as the Pfizer STRIVE (Staphylococcus aureus Surgical Inpatient Vaccine Efficacy) Trial (phase 2), the Cervical and Lumbar ProDisc U.S. Food and Drug Administration (FDA) Investigational Device Exemption (IDE) Trial, the Centinel Spine ProDisc C Vivo and ProDisc C SK versus Mobi-C Investigational Device Exemption (IDE) Trial, and the Humanitarian Use Device (HUD) for Zimmer Biomet’s Tether.

 Spine Surgery Clinical Services